GeorgeWu1204/FYP_Bayesian_Optimisation/README.md

 - Apply transformation to the tensor for forward pass to the covariance kernel.
 - Improve the initial Sampling method.
 - Select the sample point to decide whether it shoud be integrated to the training set.
+- Connect the model with the real customisable processor.

 ## TODO
-- Try to modify the Covariance Kernel to be able to handle the discrete input.
-- Experiments in larger dataset.
+- Complete the overall flow

 ## Things to Improve
 - Currently, the output constraints are considered as the last dimension of the objective functions.